Search for flavour-changing neutral-current interactions of a top quark and a gluon in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Object reconstruction and event selection

 Events were required to have at least one vertex reconstructed from at least two ID tracks with transverse momenta of $\pT>0.5\,\GeV$.
 The primary vertex of an event was defined as the vertex with the highest sum of $\pT^2$ over all associated ID tracks~\cite{ATL-PHYS-PUB-2015-026}.

 Electron candidates were reconstructed from clusters of energy deposited in the electromagnetic calorimeter with a matched track reconstructed in the ID~\cite{EGAM-2018-01}.
 The pseudorapidity of clusters, $\eta_{\mathrm{cluster}}$, was required to be in the range $|\eta_{\mathrm{cluster}}|<2.47$.
 However, clusters were excluded if they are in the transition region $1.37 < |\eta_{\mathrm{cluster}}| < 1.52$ between the central and the endcap electromagnetic calorimeters.
 Electron candidates had to have $\pt>10\,\GeV$.
 A likelihood-based method was used to simultaneously evaluate several properties of electron candidates, including shower shapes in the electromagnetic calorimeter, track quality, and detection of transition radiation produced in the TRT.
 Two categories of electrons with different quality were defined~\cite{EGAM-2018-01}: the first category implemented \textit{Tight} identification criteria and featured a high rejection of non-prompt or fake electrons, while the second category with \textit{Loose} criteria had higher efficiency at the price of lower purity in prompt electrons.
+Electrons from decays of weak gauge bosons pass the \textit{Tight} criteria with an average efficiency of 80\% and the \textit{Loose} criteria with 93\%.

 Muon candidates were reconstructed by combining tracks in the MS with tracks in the ID~\cite{Aad:2020gmm}.
 The tracks had to be in the range of $|\eta|<2.5$ and have $\pt>10\,\GeV$.
 Similarly to electrons, two levels of identification criteria were applied, defining \textit{Medium} and \textit{Loose} quality categories of muon candidates.
+Muons orginating from $W$ bosons in $t\tbar$ events with $\pt>10\,\GeV$ pass the \textit{Medium} quality criteria with an efficiency of 97\% and the \textit{Loose} criteria with 99\%.

 The tracks matched to electron and muon candidates had to point to the primary vertex, which was ensured by requirements imposed on the transverse impact-parameter significance, $|d_{0}/\sigma(d_{0})|<5.0$ for electrons and $|d_{0}/\sigma(d_{0})|<3.0$ for muons, and the longitudinal impact parameter, $|z_{0}\sin(\theta)|<0.5$~mm for both lepton flavours.
 Isolated \textit{Tight} electrons and \textit{Medium} muons were selected by requiring the amount of energy in nearby energy depositions in the calorimeters and the scalar sum of the transverse momenta of nearby tracks in the ID to be small.
 Isolation requirements were not imposed on electrons and muons of \textit{Loose} quality.
 Scale factors were used to correct the efficiencies in simulation in order to match the efficiencies measured for the electron~\cite{EGAM-2018-01} and muon~\cite{TRIG-2018-01} triggers, and the reconstruction, identification and isolation criteria.